clusterfreak/ClusterGraphix/README.md

 	* ClusterTest v0.1.0 (04-10-2016)

 ### Bugs
-* when import .pbm set cluster has to update objectMembership
+* when import .pbm set cluster has to update objectMembership, must be an error when no cluster = 0

-### Steps for new variable
-* fill in data for new variable in ClusterData, Menu Item if needed, get and set functions, insert in clearAll(), miscData get in actionPerformed, load, save

 ### Ideas
 * calcutation of description every time an not only when description display is on